Franchthi Cave: Paleolithic Occupation

-During the Upper Paleolithic Franchthi Cave was seasonally occupied by a small group (or groups), probably in the range of 25–30 people, who mainly hunted wild ass and red deer, carrying a stone tool kit of flint bladelets and scrapers.
-Its use as a campsite increased considerably after the Last Glacial Maximum (LGM), with occasional hiatus in the sequence of occupation.
+During the Upper Paleolithic Franchthi Cave was seasonally occupied by a small group (or groups), probably in the range of 25–30 people, who mainly hunted wild ass and red deer (with no evidence of gathering wild plants), carrying a stone tool kit of flint bladelets and scrapers.
+Its use as a campsite increased considerably after the Last Glacial Maximum (around 20,000 years ago), with occasional abandonment during the sequence of occupation.

+There is evidence that suggests ancient mariners - such as Homo erectus or Homo heidelbergensis – may have even reached Crete at least 130,000 years ago.
 Obsidian from the island of Melos appears at Franchthi as early as 13,000 BC, offering the earliest evidence of seafaring and navigational skills by anatomically modern humans in Greece.

-(There is evidence that suggests ancient mariners - such as Homo erectus or Homo heidelbergensis – may have reached Crete at least 130,000 years ago.)
+A sudden shift in hunting occurred for these residents during the Upper Paleolithic, as they transitioned to a distinctly marine and terrestrial diet during this time.
+Sea level had begun to rise significantly, and fishing activities continued to become a more prevalent part of their diet into the Mesolithic.